peterhinch/micropython_ra8875/docs/GUI.md

 Constructor mandatory positional argument:
  1. `location` 2-tuple defining position.

-Keyword only arguments:
+Optional keyword only arguments:
  * `height` Dimension of the bounding box.
 Default 200 pixels.
  * `width` Dimension of the bounding box.
 Default 30 pixels.
  * `font` Font to use in any legends.
 Default: `None` No legends will be displayed.
- * `legends` A tuple of strings to display on the centreline of the meter.
+ * `legends` A tuple of strings to display as `Label` instances to the right of the meter.
- These should be short to physically fit.
 They will appear equidistant along the vertical scale, with string 0 at the bottom.
 Default `None`: no legends will be shown.
  * `divisions` Count of graduations on the meter scale.
 Default 10.
  * `fgcolor` Color of border.
 Defaults to system color.
  * `bgcolor` Background color of object.
 Defaults to system background.
  * `fontcolor` Text color.
 Defaults to system text color.
- * `pointercolor` Color of meter pointer.
+ * `barcolor` Color of meter bar.
 Defaults to `fgcolor`.
+ * `cb_move` Callback function which runs when the value is changed programmatically.
+Default is a null function.
+ * `cbm_args` A list/tuple of arguments for above callback.
+Default `[]`.
  * `value` Initial value to display.
 Default 0.

 Methods:
  * `value` Optional argument `val`.
 If provided, refreshes the meter display with a new value.
 Range 0.0 to 1.0: out of range values will be constrained to full scale or 0.
 Always returns its current value.

-Note that the `Meter` class reads back the contents of the RA8875 frame buffer.
-This feature of the chip proved unreliable in testing, however in the context of the `Meter` class it does appear to work.
-If problems are experienced the GUI provides a functionally identical `MeterFlicker` class which avoids this feature; as the name suggests the consequence is a degree of flicker whenever the value changes.
+ * `color` Mandatory arg `color` The meter's bar is rendered in the selected color.
+This supports dynamic color changes

+The callback receives an initial arg being the `Meter` instance followed by any user supplied args.
+It can be a bound method, typically of a `Screen` subclass.
+The CB runs before the update is processed, enabling dynamic color change.
+See `demos/hst.py`.

 ###### [Jump to Contents](./GUI.md#contents)

 # 6. Control Classes